TL;DR

 Why we built it

-to power Cased’s DevOps agent.
+We use kit to power Cased’s infrastructure automation agent.
 We think the building blocks for developer tools

 should be free and open source.